SylphAI-Inc/AdalFlow/docs/source/developer_notes/react_agent_xy.rst

 The agent will then call these external functions based on the function descriptions.
-In addition to user-defined tools, the :class:`ReActAgent <components.agent.react_agent.ReActAgent>` built-in ``llm_tool`` for leveraging LLM's internal knowledge, and ``finish`` for completing processes.
+In addition to user-defined tools, the :class:`ReActAgent <components.agent.react_agent.ReActAgent>` built-in ``llm_tool`` for leveraging LLM's internal knowledge, and ``finish`` for completing processes. ``llm_tool`` uses the same model with the agent.
 Developers have the flexibility to enable or disable these as needed.

 3. **Output Parser:** ``LightRAG`` requests the model to output intermediate Thought and Action as JSON, which facilitates better error handling and easier data manipulation than strings.
 For example,